 4. What you will do during your practice

 I created the My Daily Spiritual Practice worksheet to help you clarify and select the elements of your daily practice.

 Get access to it and other Free Downloadable tools and worksheets to help you on Your Journey!

 Thank you for visiting my website!
 Please leave your comments below.
 I'd Love to know what you think about this article.

 Coach Estelle is the Coach to Call when You are Ready to Eliminate your Limiting Beliefs, Get into Action and Achieve Your Financial Dreams!

-As a CPA with over 30 years of professional experience and as a Holistic and Law of Attraction Coach she has worked with individuals, small businesses and organizations to inspire and support them to:
+As a CPA with over 30 years of professional experience and as a Unity Chaplain, Law of Attraction and Holistic Coach she has worked with individuals, small businesses and organizations to inspire and support them to: